-If the TD dismisses a claim as being unfounded, he/she may rule that no further claim by that player during the current time control period shall be accepted.
+If the TD dismisses a claim as being unfounded, the TD may rule that no further claim by that player during the current time control period shall be accepted.

-- 5. POSTAL: Concerning 6-piece tablebase claims: ICCF acknowledges the following tablebase as valid for claiming win/draw/loss in positions with a maximum 6 men: Convekta Ltd. The certified tablebase is available on the ICCF Webserver system. - 6.
+- 5. POSTAL: Concerning 7-piece tablebase claims: ICCF acknowledges a tablebase as valid for claiming win/draw/loss in positions with a maximum 7 men.
+The certified tablebase is available on the ICCF webserver system. - 6.
 POSTAL: Concerning all claims: Reference to support the claim shall be sent to the TD (TEAM: to the team captain who in turn shall inform the TD).
-[Reference: Tournament Director's Manual Post] [Reference: Playing Rules Post except as designated otherwise]